 The Seven Hostel is one of the best and most popular places for staying in Tehran on a shoestring budget.
 It is among the very few hostels in Iran that have private bathrooms and showers in all rooms and even in dorms.
 The rooms have all the facilities required for a comfortable stay.
 There is a hangout area which is a great place for meeting other tourists.
 The staff has thorough knowledge about the city- they make great recommendations about almost anything.

 9) Food!
 Kababs, breads and Pulao

 The Iranian cuisine is rich in flavours and is has been historically influenced by many cuisines- Caucasian, Turkish, Levantine, Greek, Central Asian, Russian and even the Indian subcontinent due to the influence of the Mughal empire.
 A number of spices, fruits, meat and dry fruits are used to cook delicious food.
 The specialty of Iranian cuisine is the highly fragrant ingredients.

-The traditional foods are kateh and dami (steamed rice), lavash, sangak, qandi, etc (breads), kababs, stew and soups while delicacies include caviar, zaban (beef tongue), etc. There are a number of snacks and drinks too.
+The traditional foods are kateh and dami (steamed rice), lavash, sangak, qandi, etc (breads), kababs, stew and soups while delicacies include caviar, zaban khorak (beef or lamb tongue), etc. There are a number of snacks and drinks too.
 Have a look at The City Lane’s Tehran Food Guide for detailed recommendations.

 b) Ash Reshteh

 This dish is a thick noodle soup which is very popular comfort food in Iran.
 The term āsh means thick soup and reshteh means noodles.
 It is cooked with ingredients like parsley, spinach, dill, spring onion, coriander, black beans, mint, garlic, etc. It can be made vegan by skipping kashk which is a fermented dairy product put on top of the soup.
 Alternatively, meat can also be added.